On large-scale dynamos with stable stratification and the application to stellar radiative zones: Application to Radiative Zones

-\paragraph{Effect of Rotation and Low Prandtl Numbers} We briefly describe the possible modifications to our results by additional effects in RZs not explored in our study, that of rotation and low Prandtl numbers.
+We briefly describe the possible modifications to our results by additional effects in RZs not explored in our study, that of rotation and low Prandtl numbers.
 These are likely subdominant to effects of strong radial shear and stable stratification in RZs.
 Rotation modifies the MSC effect directly through an orientation-dependent contribution to $\eta_{yx}$ and will have a significant effect if $S/\Omega\lesssim 1$ \citep{squire2015coherent}.
 While this is likely not important in the tachocline where $S/\Omega\approx ((\Delta\Omega)_r/\Omega_\odot) (R/\Delta R)\approx 10 $, it may be important in other stars with weaker radial DR or faster rotation.
-Another important source of uncertainty are the effects of low Prandtl numbers typical of stellar interiors ($Pr=O(10^{-6})$ in the tachocline \citep{garaudJtCS2021}).
+Another important source of uncertainty are the effects of low Prandtl numbers typical of stellar interiors ($Pm=O(10^{-2})$, $Pr=O(10^{-6})$ in the tachocline \citep{garaudJtCS2021}).
 A lower $Pm$ generally makes a SSD more difficult to sustain \citep{Iskakov_lowpm}, which is captured by the dependence of $Rb_m^c(Pm)$ on $Pm$ \citep{Skoutnev_2021}.
 However, for the LSD, calculations with the SOCA have found that the MSC effect is not sensitive to $Pm$ \citep{squire2015electromotive}.
-Unfortunately confirming these results for the LSD with DNS at low $Pm$ is currently impractical due to an even larger requirement for $Re$.
-On the other hand, we expect a low $Pr=\nu/\kappa$ to make the SSD and LSD more unstable.
+Unfortunately, confirming these results for the LSD with DNS at low $Pm$ is currently impractical due to an even larger requirement for $Re$.
+On the other hand, a low $Pr=\nu/\kappa$ is expected to make the SSD and therefore the LSD more unstable \citep{skoutnev2022critical}.
 A higher thermal diffusivity, $\kappa$, decreases the effect of stratification and leads to more isotropic turbulence, which generally enables more efficient dynamo action.